LaDontae Henton: Professional career

 After going undrafted in the 2015 NBA draft, Henton joined the Golden State Warriors for the 2015 NBA Summer League.
 On August 21, 2015, he signed with Spanish League team CB Sevilla.
 In June 2016, he joined the Alaska Aces of the Philippine Basketball Association as the team's import for the 2016 PBA Governors' Cup.
 He led the Aces in the playoffs.

 On October 30, 2016, Henton was selected by the Santa Cruz Warriors with the 10th overall pick in the 2016 NBA Development League Draft, however he was waived by the Warriors on November 10.
 On December 16, he was reacquired by Santa Cruz.

 On September 27, 2017, Henton signed with Los Angeles Clippers as part of their training camp.

 On November 5, 2018, Henton signed a one-month contract with BC Andorra.

 On January 7, 2019, Henton signed with Atomerőmű SE for the rest of the season.
 In 20 games played for Atomerőmű, he averaged 14.6 points, 5.4 rebounds and 1.6 assists and 1.1 steals per game.

 On July 28, 2019, Henton signed a one-year deal with Maccabi Ashdod of the Israeli Premier League.

-On November 26, 2020, Henton signed with Hsinchu JKO Lioneers P. League+(Taiwanese professional basketball league).
+On November 26, 2020, Henton signed with Hsinchu JKO Lioneers of the Taiwanese P. League+.

 Coaching career

 On July 8, 2021, Henton was named to Ed Cooley's coaching staff at Providence as a special assistant to the head coach.
+When Cooley became the head coach at Georgetown in 2023, Henton joined his staff as an assistant coach and director of player development.